willelson/AI-powered-language-learning/README.md

 ## AI powered language learning

-This is a project to help language learners practice their speaking skills and build confidecnce for conversations in the real world.
+This is a project to help language learners practice their speaking skills and build confidence for conversations in the real world.

 ### Contect to your open AI account